Inside the Dubai Desert Conservation Reserve (DDCR)

 A morning inside the DDCR

 A standard 5:30 AM Marina pickup reaches the DDCR operator gate by 6:30 AM.
 The ranger briefing runs 5 minutes, what the oryx herd is doing, which gravel flat the bustards are using.
 The Land Cruiser or Land Rover Defender clears the gate at 6:40 AM.
-First oryx sighting averages 11 minutes in, on the third dune crest.
-The vehicle stops at a ghaf grove for the falconry display at 7:10 AM, runs the dune line to the sunrise camel trek pickup at 7:30 AM, and returns to the camp for a Bedouin breakfast at 8:30 AM.
+Oryx are commonly spotted within the first few dune crests.
+The vehicle stops at a ghaf grove for the falconry display at 7:10 AM, runs the dune line to the sunrise camel trek pickup at 7:30 AM, and returns to the camp for a desert breakfast at 8:30 AM.
 The whole route exits the reserve gate at 10:15 AM.

 - Hotel pickup , Marina 5:30 AM / Downtown 5:45 AM